BRC-Gateway/brc-gateway-website/README.md

 Use `gatsby develop` to work locally on the website.
 It will serve the site and provide hot reloading so that you do not need to refresh the page to see updates.

+### Build
+Use `gatsby build` to build the production version of the website.
+It will create and be located in /public.
+You shouldn't ever need to go in there and make edits.
+After you build use `gatsby serve` to view the production website in your browser.